slaclab/rogue/README.md

 # Getting Rogue

-There are three possible ways to obtain rogue.
-The recommended way is to install rogue as a pre-built anaconda package in an anaconda environment:
+The recommended way is to install rogue is to use a pre-built anaconda package in an anaconda environment:

 [Installing rogue with anaconda](README_anaconda.md)

 Alternatively you can download and build your own copy of rogue within an anaconda environment.
 This is usefull if you may want to contribute to the rogue development.